 Companies have many different processes for strategic planning and strategic execution.
-These processes are designed to support the company’s culture and size.
+These processes are designed to move a company from its current state to a predefined future state.
 Irrespective of a company’s size, the processes they follow they all need to have the following 8 key components.

-- Mission/Vision/Values: These are the fundamental building blocks.
+- Mission/Vision/Values/Leadership Traits: These are the fundamental building blocks.
 Many organizations create them, don’t pay any attention to them and never change them.
-Markets change, competition changes, leadership changes and the Mission – Vision – Values of a company need to reflect current reality and future needs of the company and the markets it serves.
+Markets change, competition changes, leadership changes and the Mission – Vision – Values – Leadership Traits of a company need to reflect current reality and future needs of the company and the markets it serves.